 It is recommended to fit an earth strap to the case of the BMSE on 2013+ models.

-Resetting of the BMSC/E is done only via diagnostics, depowering the BMS does not reset fault codes or adaptions.
+Resetting of the BMSC/E is only done via diagnostics, depowering the BMS does not reset fault codes or adaptions.

 It is also an urban myth that twisting the throttle 3 times with the ignition on performs some form of BMSC reset.